Wasm-DSL/spectec/README.md

 For rest of the two categories, we show that SpecTec can detect these errors during its type-checking phase and interpreter phase.

-The patch files that injects each bugs into the spec files are located in the directory `spec-bugs`.
+The patch files that injects each bugs into the spec files are located in the directory `spectec/spec-bugs`.

 We made a script that injects each bugs into spec files by applying those patch files, and executes SpecTec with the injected spec:
 ```
-$ ./bug-prevention.sh
+$ (cd spectec; ./bug-prevention.sh)
 ```

 Below are the expected results.